hirosystems/chainhook/docs/how-to-guides/run-chainhook-as-a-service-using-bitcoind.md

 - Update the `bitcoind_rpc_url` to use the same host and port for the `rpcport` earlier.
 - Next, update the `bitcoind_zmq_url` to use the same host and port for the `zmqpubhashblock` that was set earlier.

-## Scan the predicates
+## Scan blockchain based on predicates

-Now that your configurations are done, you can scan your blocks by defining your [predicates](../overview.md#if-this-predicate-design).
+Now that your bitcoind and chainhook configurations are done, you can scan your blocks by defining your [predicates](../overview.md#if-this-predicate-design).
 This section helps you with an example JSON file to scan a range of blocks in the blockchain and render the results.
 To understand the supported predicates for Bitcoin, refer to [how to use chainhook with bitcoin](how-to-use-chainhook-with-bitcoin.md).

-This section walks you with an example `ordinals.json` file to scan a range of blocks.
-You can use this file as a reference to create a JSON file with your predicates.

-Create a new file, `ordinals.json`, in your project directory and paste the following code into it.
+The following are the two examples to walk you through `file_append` and `http_post` `then-that` predicate designs.

+Example 1 uses the `ordinals.json` file to scan the predicates and render results using `file_append`.
+Example 2 uses the `ordinals_protocol.json` to scan the predicates and render results using `http_post`.

+You can choose between the following examples to scan the predicates.

+### Example 1

+Run the following command in your terminal to generate a sample JSON file with predicates.

+`$ chainhook predicates new ordinals.json --bitcoin`

+A JSON file `ordinals.json` is generated.

 ```json
 {